drubinstein/pokerl/content/docs/chapter-2/policy/index.md

 {{% /details %}}

-Let’s summarize the shape and data type of the observations:
+Let’s summarize the shape and data type of each observations:

 |           Observation            |  Shape  | Data Type |
 | :------------------------------: | :-----: | :-------: |